 If my back aches when running or after a run, I use one or a combination of several of these remedies to get it feeling better:

 - CBD rubs

-You can’t beat a good professional massage to ease an aching back, but unfortunately, I don’t get to have these all that often, so I have to go DIY to get my back stretched and massaged back to normal.
+It’s hard to beat a good professional massage or physical therapy to relieve muscle strain on an aching back, but unfortunately, I don’t get to have these all that often, so I have to go DIY to get my back stretched and massaged back to normal.